dataspecer/ds-wdoi/source/preprocessing/README.md

 - For classes:
   - all classes are rooted
+  - removing self cycles from instance of and subclass of
   - addding children references to the classes
   - removing unexisting references from the statements
 - for properties:
+  - removing self cycles from subproperty of
   - remove unexisting references from the main statements
   - remove unexisting references from the general constraints
   - remove unexisting references from the item constraints